setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/noSecretsInMainVCS.md

 contain secrets from administrators and DevOps.
 They should hold these somewhere else (other repo, secrets store/vault).

+**Main** - in case of, where secrets are hold somewhere else - non-main, secondary place.

 Examples:

 * No usernames, passwords and other secrets in VCS (in base64 or even in crypted form).
 CI should not start work for